vishful/lab-typescript-string-number-manipulations/README.md

 - Implement two different interfaces and use them from classes.

 ## Requirements

-Fork this repo.
+- Fork this repo.
-Clone this repo into your ~/code/labs folder.
+- Clone this repo.
-Install TypeScript on your computer
+- Install TypeScript on your computer

 ```$ npm install -g typescript```

 ## Submission